dalejung/inode/README.md

 extent.attr('x', ex);
 extent.attr('width', width);
 ```
 This run the vanilla [brush demo](http://bl.ocks.org/mbostock/1667367).
 It then modifies the brush extent and calls the handler that modifies the top chart.
-It also redraws the rect which is not handled by `brush`.
+It also redraws the rect which is not handled by `brushed()`.

 ![Brushed chart](brush_after.png)